 Course Objectives and Outcomes

-The RYA Day Skipper Shore based course is an elementary course that requires no previous knowledge, but some practical experience is desirable.
+The RYA Day Skipper Theory course is an elementary course that requires no previous knowledge, but some practical experience is desirable.
 Completing the RYA Day Skipper shore based course is the first step towards becoming a more confident skipper.

 In our modern purpose built classroom, led by a Yachtmaster Instructor, you will learn the essentials of chartwork and electronic navigation, safety, pilotage, weather, rules of the road and how to plan your first passage.
 This course will give you all of the navigation and theoretical knowledge required moving on towards the RYA Day Skipper practical course.